Spend a Saturday following in the footsteps of some of Baltimore’s great literary and cultural figures.

 - Parking: Ample street parking is available at meters and local paid lots.
 Because the tour starts at the south end of Mount Vernon and ends at the north end, you may want to consider parking about in central Mount Vernon, for instance at the open lot at 810 N Charles St or the Walters Art Museum lot at 600 Cathedral St. After the tour, participants can either walk back or take the Purple Circulator bus (free), which they can catch nearby on St. Paul Street – this has a stop at Saratoga.

-- NOTE: Ongoing road work and construction are causing delays and street closures in Mount Vernon.
+- NOTE: There is intermittent road work and construction sometimes causing delays and street closures in Mount Vernon.
 Please allow for extra time for traveling and parking in the neighborhood.
-Until traffic conditions have returned to normal, please consider parking on Charles St or east of Charles St. There are many parking lots and garages in the area, including 810 N Charles St and 1000 N Charles St.
+If you encounter traffic conditions, please consider parking on Charles St or east of Charles St. There are many parking lots and garages in the area, including 810 N Charles St and 1000 N Charles St.